-This Technical Report was prepared by BD Resource Consulting Inc. (BDRC) for Uranium Energy Corporation (UEC) and provides an updated mineral resource for the Anderson Uranium Project (Anderson Project).
-The report was written under the direction of Robert Sim P.Geo. and Bruce Davis, F.AusIMM; both are independent "qualified persons" as defined by CSA National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101) and described in Section 28.
+This Technical Report was prepared by BD Resource Consulting Inc. (BDRC), BRS Inc. and T.P.
+McNulty and Associates for Uranium Energy Corporation (UEC) and provides an updated mineral resource and Preliminary Economic Assessment (PEA) for the Anderson Uranium Project (Anderson Project).
+The report was written under the direction of Robert Sim P.Geo., Bruce Davis, F.AusIMM, Douglas Beahm, P.E, P.G, and Dr. Terry McNulty, P.E.; who are independent "qualified persons" as defined by CSA National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101) and described in Section 28.